Internal Security Act (Singapore): Preservation of public security

 The Minister can declare any fence or barrier surrounding a part of a security area to be a perimeter fence.
-The Commissioner of Police is permitted to take steps to prevent people from crossing the fence or passing articles over, through or under the fence, including defensive measures that involve or may involve danger to life.
-If the measures are taken in a place other than on, under or within the perimeter fence, the Commissioner must take precautions – including displaying prominent warning signs – to ensure that people do not accidentally enter the area.
+The Commissioner of Police is permitted to take steps to prevent people from crossing the fence or passing articles over, including defensive measures.
+If the measures are performed outside the perimeter fence, the Commissioner must take precautions – including displaying prominent warning signs – to ensure that people do not accidentally enter the area.
 If anyone is injured or dies as a result of a defensive measure, no compensation is payable unless the Minister certifies that it is just and equitable for such compensation to be paid.
-It is an offence to cross or attempt to cross, or pass or attempt to pass any article over, though or under a perimeter fence except at an authorized entry point; and to damage, attempt to damage or tamper with any fence or any gate or movable barrier at an entry point.
+It is an offence to cross or attempt to cross, or pass or attempt to pass any article over, though or under a perimeter fence except at an authorised entry point; and to damage, attempt to damage, or tamper with any fence or any gate or movable barrier at an entry point.

-In the interests of public safety, the Minister can make a "clearance order" concerning land that is within 46 m of any railway, public road or perimeter fence within a security area, or land in a security area that is "used for or in connection with the cultivation of rubber, oil palm, gutta-percha, coconut, bananas or any other fruit growing on trees, or any other agricultural or food crops".
-Such an order directs the owner or occupier of the land, their agent, or any person living in the area surrounded by a perimeter fence to clear away "all herbage, bush and undergrowth and any other object mentioned in the order, other than permanent buildings", prevent the undergrowth from growing higher than 30 cm, and maintain the cleanliness of the land.
-Failure to comply with a clearance order is a criminal offence.

-The officer in charge of a police division that forms part of a security area can do the following: